JackieW001/turbo-dollop/README.md

 ```

 # Things to Note
-We could not find data for Washington, D.C. that was easy to consolidate, so we did not include it.\n
+We could not find data for Washington, D.C. that was easy to consolidate, so we did not include it.

 There are text boxes that pop up when you hover over a circle on the graph for long enough.